Frequently asked questions

 Is there an asset test to apply to live at Sirovilla?

-My partner or spouse is younger than me, can we live at Sirovilla if at least one of us is old enough?
+My partner or spouse is younger than me.
+Can we live at Sirovilla if at least one of us is old enough?

 Do I have to be able to drive to live at Sirovilla?